 Erasmus online language test and language course

-You must take the assessment twice - before and at the end of your mobility period - in order to monitor your progress in the language of mobility.
+You must take the assessment twice - before and at the end of your mobility period.
 The online assessment assesses your language skills - listening, reading and writing - according to the Common European Framework of Reference for Languages (CEFR).
 In addition, selected participants may follow an online language course to improve their competence.
-Assessment results do not prevent you from taking part in the mobility program, but can be used by the UT to identify the participants most in need of linguistic support.
+Assessment results do not prevent you from taking part in the mobility program.
 The invitation to the assessment is sent to you via OLS to your e-mail.

-All Erasmus+ traineeship going students must have accident and liability insurance in order to take part Erasmus traineeship abroad programme.
+All Erasmus+ traineeship going students must have medical, accident and liability insurance in order to take part Erasmus traineeship abroad programme.
 If the receiving organisation does not provide the trainee with accident or liability insurance, it is according to the Erasmus training agreement up to the student to contract insurance.
-The following webpage has a list of Estonian insurance companies and can help you to find the right service and price: www.kindlustusest.ee/student-insurance (with additional questions you can consult info [ät] kindlustusest.ee).
-Here are some packages (at least liability and accident insurance) by Protrip-world and EduCare24, but you can choose also any other insurance company.
+Here are some liability and accident insurances by Protrip-world and EduCare24, but you can choose also any other insurance company.

 After returning to Tartu, you have to submit the following to the Study Abroad Centre within 1 month of the expiry of the agreement:

 - Traineeship certificate, indicating the length of your traineeship period with the respective dates and a short evaluation (written by your supervisor in host organisation, copy); and

 - EU-survey report (the link is sent to the e-mail);